astrovm/respondedorbot/README.md

 # respondedorbot

 Telegram bot running on a Raspberry Pi that answers questions and provides useful information.
-In case the Raspberry Pi goes down, the bot automatically switches to an instance in Google Cloud.
+In case the Raspberry Pi goes down, the bot automatically switches to an instance in Vercel.

 <https://t.me/respondedorbot>